commit-live-students/Statlog-German_Credit_Data-_project/README.md

 # Statlog(German_Credit_Data) Project

-The original dataset contains 1000 entries with 20 categorial/symbolic attributes prepared by Prof. Hofmann.
+The original dataset contains 1000 entries with 21 categorial/symbolic attributes prepared by Prof. Hofmann.
 In this dataset, each entry represents a person who takes a credit by a bank.
 Each person is classified as good or bad credit risks according to the set of attributes.
-The link to the original dataset can be found below.

 ## Data Set Information: